NEW: Somali diplomat to the United Nations in Geneva was among those killed, government says

-Yusuf Mohamed Ismail Bari-Bari, Somalia’s permanent representative to the United Nations in Geneva, Switzerland, was among those killed in the attack at the the Makka Al Mukarama hotel in Mogadishu, the Somali government said.
+Yusuf Mohamed Ismail Bari-Bari, Somalia’s permanent representative to the United Nations in Geneva, Switzerland, was among those killed in the attack, the Somali government said.

-The attack began around 5 p.m. when a car bomb exploded at the hotel’s entrance, according to witness Aden Hussein, who said he was meters away from the hotel when the blast happened.
+The attack started about 5 p.m. local time when a car bomb exploded at the hotel’s entrance, according to witness Aden Hussein, who said he was nearby when the blast happened.

-One of the attackers, wearing a belt with explosives, blew himself up inside the hotel, police Capt.
-Ahmed Abdi said
+One of the attackers, who was wearing a belt with explosives, blew himself up inside the hotel, police Capt.
+Ahmed Abdi said.

 A few hours after the assault began, state-run media reported that security forces stormed the building and killed the remaining assailants.